 Carleigh Kude, M.P.A.

-Assistant Director, Disability Advising
+Director of Disability Advising

-Hi; I’m Carleigh Kude (she/her), Assistant Director in the Office of Accessible Education.
+Hi; I’m Carleigh Kude (she/her), Director of Disability Advising in the Office of Accessible Education.
 My work is centered in access as dignity, equity as fairness, and candor as essential communication.
 I’ve been working in disability rights, services, and programming for two decades.
 My experience spans the public and private sectors, non-profit organizations, postsecondary education, and grassroots organizing.
 I live with my partner, our children, and too many books.
 We are a multilingual household, and would always rather be outside than in.
 I’m a news junkie, a writer, a bicyclist.
 I hold an M.P.A. with Honors from the California State University Long Beach’s Graduate School of Public Policy and Administration and a B.A. in Political Science from Humboldt State University.

 Lisa Sheftman, M.A., A.T.P.